bisqwit/TinyDeflate/README.md

 ## Caveats

 * Decompressor only.
 Deflate and GZIP streams are supported.
-* Data is assumed to be valid.
-In case of invalid data, either an assert() will fail, or the program will write out of memory bounds.
-* There is no way to prematurely abort decompression, other than by terminating the program (such as with a failing assertion).
 * Slower than your average inflate function.
 The template uses densely bitpacked arrays, which require plenty of bit-shifting operations for every access.
 * The code obviously performs best on 32-bit or 64-bit platforms.
 Platforms where 32-bit entities must be synthesized from a number of 8-bit entities are at a disadvantage.

+There are prototypes for which these conditions hold:
+* Data is assumed to be valid.
+In case of invalid data, either an assert() will fail, or the program will write out of memory bounds.
+* There is no way to prematurely abort decompression, other than by terminating the program (such as with a failing assertion).

+And there are prototypes that are safe.

 ## Tuning